 - Your website’s meta title and description will usually be the first thing your website visitors see.
 And, thankfully, optimizing these does not take much effort (compared to other SEO activities).

-In the next sections, you’ll learn some tips and tricks on how to optimize your meta titles and meta descriptions to get more clicks and better on-site SEO.
+In the following sections, you’ll learn some tips and tricks on optimizing your meta titles and meta descriptions to get more clicks and better on-site SEO.

 According to David Ogilvy, “when you write your headline, you spend 80 cents of your dollar”.
-That’s because the majority of people only read the headline and scroll away—without clicking on your website, webpage or article.
+That’s because most people only read the headline and scroll away—without clicking on your website, webpage or article.